-Formed in 2006 by then Assembly Member Mark Ridley-Thomas, this monthly forum ensures that constituents are apprised of and can give voice to mental health issues of concern.
-Mental health providers, allied public and nonprofit organizations, consumers, family members, advocates, concerned citizens and others join to discuss and share ideas which address mental health-related issues and advance policy and other important initiatives.
+The EC Mental Health Committee was formed in 2006 by then Assembly Member Mark Ridley-Thomas.
+This monthly forum ensures that constituents are apprised of and can give voice to mental health issues of concern.
+Mental health providers, allied public and nonprofit organizations, consumers, family members, advocates, concerned citizens and others join to discuss and share ideas that address mental health-related issues and advance policy and other important initiatives.

 - Collaborate with the Second Supervisorial District office to address the mental health needs of the community, especially by addressing the impact of trauma.